Lamb’s 1-handed TD catch gives Dallas 23-16 win over Giants

 ”Didn’t get it quite done tonight,” Daboll said. ”They made more plays than we did.
 Give them credit.”

-Lamb finished with eight catches for 87 yards, but he also dropped the potential 52-yard TD throw.
+Lamb finished with eight catches for 87 yards, but also dropped a potential 52-yard TD pass.
 He paced the sideline after the play and teammates walked over to encourage him.

 Lamb actually made three plays at the end of the drive.
 He caught a 4-yard pass on fourth-and-4 from the Giants 41 with 10:27 to go.
-He added a 26 yard pass to the 1 and followed that with his great catch on the fade pattern for a 20-13 lead.
+He added a 26-yard grab to the 1 and followed that with his great catch on the fade pattern for a 20-13 lead.

 Saquon Barkley scored on a weaving 36-yard touchdown run that gave the Giants a brief 13-6 lead.
 Graham Gano added three field goal, including a 51-yarder with 3:37 to play to make it a one-score game.

-The Cowboys outgained the Giants 391-336 in an NFC East rivalry that saw the teams rush for almost as much as they gained passing.
-Dallas ran for 176 yards, Tony Pollard had 105 yards, and the Cowboys threw for 215.
+The Cowboys outgained the Giants 391-336 in an NFC East rivalry game that saw the teams rush for almost as much as they gained passing.
+Dallas ran for 176 yards – Tony Pollard had 105 – and the Cowboys threw for 215.
 The Giants gained 167 on the ground and 196 in the air.

 Maher sandwiched field goals of 26 and 28 yards around a 42-yarder by Gano to give Dallas a 6-3 halftime lead.